HabitatFramework/HLUTool/README.md

 Documentation
 -------------
-The user guide for the latest release v1.0.7 (and for the initial release v1.0.1) can be viewed online or downloaded as a PDF from:
+The user guide for the latest release (and for earlier releases) can be viewed online or downloaded as a PDF from:
 <https://readthedocs.org/projects/hlugistool-userguide/>

-The technical guide for the latest release v1.0.7 (and for the initial release v1.0.1) can be viewed online or downloaded as a PDF from:
+The technical guide for the latest release (and for earlier releases) can be viewed online or downloaded as a PDF from:
 <https://readthedocs.org/projects/hlutool-technicalguide/>

 Issue Reporting